ceph/ceph/doc/cephfs/mds-config-ref.rst

 ``mds min caps per client``

-:Description: Set the minimum cache number of client
+:Description: Set the minimum number of capabilities a client may hold.
 :Type: Integer
 :Default: ``100``

 ``mds max ratio caps per client``

-:Description: Set the maximum cache number ratio of client
+:Description: Set the maximum ratio of current caps that may be recalled during MDS cache pressure.
 :Type: Float
 :Default: ``0.8``